Learn our story, from the beginning and into the future.

 Tolleison was born and raised in Petersburg, Virginia, and has been working with J.T.
 Morriss & Son since 1997.
 Tolleison is a graduate of Penn State University (Class of 97), and received his funeral service degree from John Tyler and was licensed in 1999.
 Tolleison is married to his wife Angie and has a daughter, Kenley and a son, J.T.
 When he is not leading J.T.
 Morriss & Son, Tolleison enjoys spending time with his family, helping out with little league sports, attending sporting events and playing golf when he can.
 Tolleison is a proud member of St. John’s Episcopal Church in Chester, Petersburg Rotary.
 He also serves as a board member of Historic Hopewell Foundation, Blandford Cemetery Foundation, Southside Virginia Emergency Crew, Petersburg Chamber of Commerce and the Cameron Foundation.

 Jonathan was born in Greensboro, North Carolina and moved to Hopewell, Virginia when he was three years old.
 Jonathan has been a member of the J.T.
 Morriss & Son staff since 2010.
 He is a graduate of Hopewell High School, received his degree in funeral service from John Tyler Community College, and in 2004 became a licensed funeral director.
 Jonathan is married to his wife Tina and has four daughters, Jordan, Amanda, Mariah and Rebecca.
 When not working at J.T.
-Morriss & Son, Jonathan enjoys four wheeling, spending time with the family, swimming, and playing softball with the girls.
-He is a proud member of the Hopewell Optimist Club and Unity Baptist Church, where he helps run the sound booth.
-Jonathan also served as a volunteer firefighter with Prince George fire services for several years.
+Morriss & Son, Jonathan enjoys four wheeling, hunting, fishing, spending time with the family, swimming, and playing softball with the girls.
+He is a proud member of the Hopewell Optimist Club and Beacon Hill Church.
+Jonathan also served as a volunteer firefighter with Prince George County fire services for several years.

 Charlie is a lifelong resident of Petersburg, Virginia and has been a member of the J.T.
 Morriss & Son staff since 1960.
 Charlie is a graduate of Petersburg High School and went on to continue his education at Chowan University and Cincinnati College of Mortuary Science.
 He has been a licensed funeral director since 1967.
 Charlie is married to Judy Andrews and has a son, Cliff and two grandchildren, Sawyer and Sky.
 When not working with J.T.
 Morriss & Son Charlie enjoys boating and fishing, and is a proud member of Blandford Lodge No.3 A.F. & A.M., Dearing-Beauregard SCV Camp No. 1813, Cockade Rifles of Petersburg, Virginia and the Fraternal Order of Eagles, Aerie 882, Petersburg, Virginia.